-The high school will also be a full-service community school that will actively partner with teachers, parents, students, and community members to offer a sanctuary and one-stop center open 7am-8pm each school day, and on Saturdays.
-This model will build upon the Promise Neighborhood and Full Service Community Schools services YPI is creating.
-It will provide services for students and their families before, during, and after the school day at the high school to improve academic performance, increase family income, reduce mobility, and prepare students and parents for college.
+The middle school will also be a full-service community school that will actively partner with teachers, parents, students, and community members to offer a sanctuary and one-stop center open 7am-8pm each school day, and on Saturdays.
+It will provide services for students and their families before, during, and after the school day at the middle school to improve academic performance, increase family income, reduce mobility, and prepare students and parents for college.

-Valley Tech Academy will meet the parameters of scientifically-based research also by integrating components of the community school model into instruction and curriculum and by providing staff with professional development that helps teachers to engage in the community schools process, set high expectations, and ensure appropriate learning supports for students and families.
+Central Middle School #7 will meet the parameters of scientifically-based research also by integrating the community school model into the curriculum and by providing staff with professional development that helps teachers to engage in the community schools process, set high expectations, and ensure appropriate learning supports for students and families.
+This will include professional development in creating collaborative partnerships with parents and families.
+Positive youth development and resiliency will be reinforced by programs such as the SEARCH Institute's "40 Developmental Assets" to promote character building and respect.